 When citing any materials from one of our collections, please use the following as our official name: Special Collections Research Center, California State University, Fresno

 Services and Fees

 Our Center offers many services to researchers interested in our materials.
-NOTE: Research service is only for out-of-town researchers (non-students) who are unable to travel to campus.

-Please do not send payment before discussing your order with the Special Collections staff.
-However, once the cost has been determined and arrangements have been made, please download, sign and date the appropriate copyright agreement (Photocopy or Photograph) and send it to us via U.S. mail or email.
+Once the cost has been determined and arrangements have been made, please download, sign and date the appropriate copyright agreement (Photocopy or Photograph) and send it to us via U.S. mail or email.

 All requests must be prepaid.
 The following methods of payment are accepted:

 |Size||B & W||Color|

 - 50-100 copies = $25

 - $5 per scan for Academics (students and professors).